 iPhone users may be the exception when it comes to antivirus software.
 This is the case because the Apple iOS system does not allow apps into the App store before getting checked for potential threats.
 That leads to extremely minimal chances of iPhone users needing extra virus protection.

 Although technology is always evolving, many are hopeful we won’t need antivirus software one day.
-We have not reached that day in 2022.
+We haven't reached that day in 2024.
 With so many threats floating around and more malware created every day, you need antivirus software to safeguard all of your devices.

 You never know when you could make your computer susceptible to the next bit of malware.
 Internet searches, traveling with your device, and opening emails can pose potential risks.
 Keeping your devices secure requires antivirus software that meets your specific needs.